How to add Hreflang Tags: An Hreflang Implementation Guide

 The same can be also done by validating the language and country source of every international site through Google Analytics “Geo” Report, to verify that there’s no organic traffic coming from non-relevant ones, and if so, to identify which pages are attracting the traffic and if these pages have a relevant alternate, making sure that they are specified with the hreflang annotations.

-6. Establish hreflang best practices guidelines to be followed whenever a new page is published
+6. Establish hreflang implementation best practices guidelines to be followed whenever a new page is published

-Last but not least, after launching the hreflang annotations, it’s critical to document all the steps that have been followed in the implementation process so they can serve as a reference and establish best practices based on them, to follow the specified steps and criteria whenever a page is eliminated, changed or published, considering aspects such as:
+Last but not least, after launching the hreflang annotations, it’s critical to document all the steps that have been followed in the implementation process so they can serve as a reference and establish hreflang tags best practices based on them, to follow certain hreflang execution steps and criteria whenever a relevant page of the site versions within the hreflang implementation scope is eliminated, changed or published, considering aspects such as:

-- Which international versions were included/excluded and why?
+- Which international versions were included/excluded in the hreflang annotations and why?

-- Which pages of those international versions were included/excluded and why?
+- Which pages of those international versions were included/excluded from the hreflang implementation and why?

-- Which implementation method was chosen and why?
+- Which hreflang implementation method was chosen and why?

 - Which tools were selected to generate, test and monitor hreflang annotations and why?